What is a pass the hash attack?

-A pass the hash attack is an expoit in which an attacker steals a hashed user credential and, without cracking it, reuses it to trick an authentication system into creating a new authenticated session on the same network.
+A pass the hash attack is an exploit in which an attacker steals a hashed user credential and -- without cracking it -- reuses it to trick an authentication system into creating a new authenticated session on the same network.

 Pass the hash is primarily a lateral movement technique.
 This means that hackers are using pass the hash to extract additional information and credentials after already compromising a device.
 By laterally moving between devices and accounts, attackers can use pass the hash to gain the right credentials to eventually escalate their domain privileges and access more influential systems, such as an administrator account on the domain controller.
 Most of the movement executed during a pass the hash attack uses a remote software program, such as malware.

 Typically, pass the hash attacks are directed at Windows systems but can also work against other operating systems (OSes) in some instances and any authentication protocol, such as Kerberos.
 Windows is especially vulnerable to these attacks because of its single sign-on (SSO) function that allows users to enter the password once to access all resources.
 SSO requires the users' credentials to be cached within the system, making it easier for attackers to access.

 How does a pass the hash attack work?

 To execute a pass the hash attack, the attacker first obtains the hashes from the targeted system using any number of hash-dumping tools, such as fgdump and pwdump7.
 The attacker then uses these tools to place the obtained hashes on a Local Security Authority Subsystem Service (LSASS).